 the user and the relay center staffed with sign language interpreters.

-Hearing people can contact a deaf, hard-of-hearing,
+Hearing people can contact a deaf or hard-of-hearing person,

-or speech-disabled person via VRS.
+or a person who cannot speak via VRS.

 The hearing person calls the VRS and is connected